mmower/epic/README.md

     string("{"}) |> identifier |> string("}") |> …

 because all the combinators take another combinator as the first parameter and "chain" them along collecting the results.
-I'm not quite sure how to implement this in Epic.
-In particular it's about how results get stored and passed about in the context.
-I think what I've done needs re-thinking.

-My first approach to this problem has been to introduce the `sequence` parser which takes a list of parsers and applies them in turn.
+I wasn't sure how to implement this (I found collecting results using this approach challenging) so I opted to be more explicit and introduce the `sequence` parser.
 So you would write the above example as:

     sequence([char(?{}), identifier(), char(?})])